General Motors Building (Manhattan): Harry Macklowe ownership

-Boston properties ownership
+Boston Properties ownership

 By February 2008, the Macklowe Organization had no way to refinance the debt from the previous year.
 Macklowe received an extension on his loans to avoid foreclosure of the GM Building.
 At the same time, Macklowe put the GM Building on the market for between $3.2 and $3.5 billion.
 Such a sale would generate tens of millions of dollars in tax revenue for the city government and the Metropolitan Transportation Authority due to its high price.
 The GM Building was sold in May 2008 for an estimated $2.8 billion to a joint venture between Boston Properties, Goldman Sachs Real Estate Opportunities Fund (backed by funds from Kuwait and Qatar), and Meraas Capital (a Dubai-based real estate private equity firm).
 The sale served in part to pay off Macklowe's debt on the other seven buildings The sale was finalized the next month, being the largest single-asset transaction of 2008.
 Macklowe's ownership and subsequent sale was characterized in the 2014 book The Liar’s Ball by Vicky Ward.

 Also in 2008, GM leased some space at Citigroup Center and reduced its occupancy at the GM Building to three floors.
 By 2012, GM had moved the last of its executives out of the building.
 The Early Show studio closed the same year when the show ended.
 FAO Schwarz occupied the GM Building's ground-level retail space until 2015, after which the space was subleased by sports clothing company Under Armour for a flagship store.
 Under Armour had planned to open a store in the building in 2019, but this was delayed because Apple needed some of that space for itself while the Apple Fifth Avenue store was being renovated.

 In April 2017, Boston Properties negotiated a new $2.3 billion mortgage from a group of unidentified lenders, the largest received by a New York City building since a $2.7 billion loan made for Stuyvesant Town–Peter Cooper Village in late 2015.
 At the time, the building was appraised at $4.8 billion, making it one of the most valuable office buildings in New York City.
 The loan was securitized in a number of commercial mortgage-backed security transactions by multiple banks including Citigroup, JPMorgan Chase, Bank of America Merrill Lynch, Wells Fargo, UBS, and Deutsche Bank.
 By early 2021, Boston Properties had taken half of the retail space allocated for Under Armour for a tenant-amenity space.
 Under Armour itself was no longer planning to open a flagship store at the GM Building, instead planning to rent the space out.
+A coworking space opened in the building in 2022, and the following year, Boston Properties opened a tenant amenity area known as the Savoy Club on the second floor.